Disclaimer: Affiliate links help us produce good content. Learn more.

-First, let’s talk about secure email clients.
-These services go above and beyond your regular free email as they guarantee to protect your personal details and ensure that all messages are secure.
-Your emails are encrypted to ensure that they cannot be intercepted or read by a third party.
+But first, let’s talk about secure email clients in general.
+These services go above and beyond your regular free email.
+They protect your personal details and encrypt your messages to ensure that no third party, including ProtonMail, intercepts or reads them.

 What is ProtonMail?

-ProtonMail is a web-based email service created by a group of engineers, developers, and scientists in Switzerland.
+ProtonMail is a web-based secure email service created by a group of engineers, developers, and scientists in Switzerland.
 The group is passionate about privacy and protecting the civil liberties of individuals online.
-The creators used their technical expertise to develop a safe and anonymous email system.
+The creators used their technical expertise to develop a safe and anonymous email system, including other products, such as ProtonVPN.

-ProtonMail servers are held in Europe’s most secure data center which is located 1,000 meters under solid rock.
-The company is already subject to the strict privacy laws in Switzerland, in addition to their mission to provide the utmost security.
+ProtonMail servers are in Europe’s most secure data center, 3,300 feet (1,000 meters) under solid rock.
+The company is already subject to the strict privacy laws in Switzerland and its mission to provide the utmost security.
 This equates to your emails being physically and legally absolutely secure.

 ProtonMail security features include: